-- Preventing unplanned kittens - Removing the risk of several types of cancer and diseases - Reducing aggression, straying, spraying, calling and other anti-social behaviour
+- Preventing unplanned puppies - Removing the risk of several types of cancer and diseases - Reducing aggression, straying, spraying, calling and other anti-social behaviour

 In males the procedure is called 'castration', removal of the testicles and the spermatic cord.
 Thus your pet cannot get testicular cancer and is less likely to get prostate cancer later on in life.
 The testicles are the main producer of the hormone testosterone, which can influence behaviour - by removing them, the level of testosterone is reduced, which should lower the chance of your pet straying and reduce dominant behaviour such as fighting and spraying.
+The best time to neuter male dogs is between 5 and 8 months of age, depending on the breed, we can advise you in more detail.

 In females the procedure is known as 'spaying', removal of the ovaries and the womb (the uterus).
-A small patch of fur will be shaved on your pet's side for the operation, and she will have to wear a collar afterwards to prevent her scratching and biting at the stitches.
+A small patch of fur will be shaved on on their tummy, and she will have to wear a collar afterwards to prevent her scratching and biting at the stitches.